President, GoodBuzz Solutions

 A resident of four countries, Lauren is a fourth generation Austinite and a sixth-generation Texan.
 She graduated summa cum laude with a B.S. in Integrated Marketing Communications from Abilene Christian University, receiving the Best Representative of the Year award during one of her terms in student congress and also elected to the Homecoming Queen Court.
 Lauren completed the public diplomacy program at Syracuse University in New York, where she received a M.S. in Public Relations from S.I.
 Newhouse School of Public Communications and a M.A. in International Relations from Maxwell School of Citizenship & Public Affairs.

-Outside of work, Lauren enjoys adventures with her husband Nate and sons Jackson and Daniel as well as sharing her expertise as a Board member for several organizations including Texas Crime Stoppers Council, a state agency in the Criminal Justice Division she was appointed to direct by Texas Governor Greg Abbott in 2017 and again re-appointed in 2020 to lead a four-year term.
+Outside of work, Lauren enjoys adventures with her husband Nate and children Jackson, Daniel, and Hadassah as well as sharing her expertise as a Board member for several organizations including Texas Crime Stoppers Council, a state agency in the Criminal Justice Division she was appointed to direct by Texas Governor Greg Abbott in 2017 and again re-appointed in 2020 to lead a four-year term.

 • Sixth-generation Texan born and raised as a 4th generation Austinite